Evektor EV-55 Outback: Development

-In 2004 the company announced its plan to design and construct a two-engined utility aircraft that would carry up to 14 passengers or 4000 lb (1800 kg) of cargo, and operate from unimproved fields and at high-altitude airports.
+In 2004, the company announced its plan to design and construct a two-engined utility aircraft that would carry up to 14 passengers or 4000 lb (1800 kg) of cargo, and operate from unimproved fields and at high-altitude airports.

 The first prototype, an EV-55M (military version), flew from Kunovice Airport in June 2011, with company pilot Josef Charvat and military pilot Maj.
 Jiri Hana at the controls.

 It was estimated at $2.1 to $2.2 million in 2012.

 The first production-conforming aircraft flew from Kunovice in April 2016.

 In June 2018, its price was $4 million and two aircraft should finish development flights with 200 hours in 2016, for 500 total hours.

-Evektor secured enough investment to complete the certification process scheduled for 2017, with a minority investment from a Malaysian company backed by the country's former premier Mahathir bin Mohamad, but not to begin full production.
+Evektor secured enough investment to complete the certification process scheduled for 2017, with a minority investment from a Malaysian company backed by the country's former premier Mahathir Mohamad, but not to begin full production.

 The project's development was suspended on 16 March 2017 due to "some uncertainties" with Evektor's Malaysian investor.

 By December 2018, it was touted as a basis for an EVE-55 hybrid electric aircraft conversion to fly in 2020, with only one PT6A-21 running a 400 kW generator in the rear compartment, for much lower noise, an 18% fuel saving and the same payload and performance: a 3 hours endurance and 40 minutes from electric power only.